TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphPolicyAssociationsList"></a>
 # **graphPolicyAssociationsList**
-> List&lt;GraphConnection&gt; graphPolicyAssociationsList(policyId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphPolicyAssociationsList(policyId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of a Policy